sifive/wake/share/doc/wake/basic_wake_tutorial.md

 def inc x = x+1
 ```

-* Function adda takes an argument of type string and concantenates it with b and gives the output
+* Function adda takes an argument of type string and concatenates it with b and gives the output. `{ }` is the string interpolation operator
 ```
 def adda s = "{s}b"
 ```